Connect to an Always On availability group listener

 Connections are automatically routed to the read-only replica if the following are true:

 At least one secondary replica is set to read-only access, and each read-only secondary replica and the primary replica are configured to support read-only routing.

 The connection string references a database involved in the Availability Group.
 An alternative to this would be the login used in the connection has the database configured as its default database.
 For more information, see this article on how the algorithm works with read-only routing.

 The connection string references an availability group listener, and the application intent of the incoming connection is set to read-only (for example, by using the Application Intent=ReadOnly keyword in the ODBC or OLEDB connection strings or connection attributes or properties).
-For more information, see Read-Only Application Intent and Read-Only Routing, later in this section.

 The application intent attribute is stored in the client's session during login and the instance of SQL Server will then process this intent and determine what to do according to the configuration of the availability group and the current read-write state of the target database in the secondary replica.

 For example, to connect to a read-only replica using SQL Server Management Studio, select Options on the Connect to Server dialog box, select the Additional Connection Parameters tab, and then specify